Discover more at Carrick-a-Rede

 Find out when Carrick-a-Rede is open, how to get here, the things to see and do and more.

-Take on the challenge of the famous Carrick-a-Rede Rope Bridge this autumn.
-Enjoy stunning views of the Scottish islands, spot soaring seabirds and basking sharks, and walk in the footsteps of salmon fishermen as you make your way from the mainland to Carrick-a-Rede island.
+Take on the thrill of the famous Carrick-a-Rede Rope Bridge this spring.
+Enjoy stunning views of the Scottish islands, spot soaring seabirds and basking sharks, and follow in the footsteps of salmon fishermen as you make your way from the mainland to Carrick-a-Rede island.

-Crossing the bridge is a thrilling experience and brave explorers are rewarded with stunning views across to Rathlin and the Scottish Islands, and a chance to see the original fishery on the island.
+Crossing the bridge offers a thrilling burst of coastal adventure, and brave explorers are rewarded with stunning views across to Rathlin and the Scottish Islands.
+Once across, the island remnants of the traditional salmon fishery that once operated here.

-It is now a popular tourist attraction, which can frequently sell out of Visitor Experience tickets.
+Carrick-a-Rede is now a highly popular tourist attraction, and tickets often sell out.
 For the best rates, pre-book your Visitor Experience tickets in advance.
 Pre-booking also helps us to prepare for your arrival and helps to spread visitor numbers more evenly throughout the day, improving everyone's experience.
 National Trust Members gain free access, however pre-booking is essential for everyone.

 Whilst exploring Carrick-a-Rede, keep your eyes peeled for these 6 not-to-be-missed highlights.